How does Studo work?

 Will my data be resold to third parties?

 No!
-Your data, such as your university username, your university password, your exam results, your e-mails etc. are not stored on Studo servers.
+Your data, such as your university username, your university password, your university exam results, your university e-mails etc. are not stored on Studo servers.
 They are only stored on the server of your university or locally encrypted in an area on your device that is secured by your operating system.
 Studo employees cannot access them, so for technical and organizational reasons they cannot be shared with third parties.
 Studo is an app by students for students, so there will never be a forwarding of data.

 Where is my data stored/processed?